 How do I get proof of insurance?

-Your insurance company will typically mail your insurance ID card to you when you activate or renew your policy, along with your declaration page and other policy documents.
+When you purchase car insurance, the provider will usually mail you an insurance ID card along with your declaration page and other relevant policy documents.

 When buying a car

 A reputable car dealership will not let you drive a car off their lot without showing proof of insurance.
 If you're trading in one car for another, your existing insurance card or app works fine.

 If you don't have insurance at the time of car insurance, you can compare quotes from multiple car insurance companies before going in to buy the car.
 When it's time to sign for the purchase, you can take a few minutes on your smartphone and buy insurance with the company that offers the best combination of cost and coverage.

 When you finance a vehicle